JanetZhang8/mosaicofme/README.md

 py main.py
 ```
 ## TODO:
-- [ ] Troubleshoot #calculate the brightness of each pixel in result.jpg
+- [ ] Troubleshoot the final_mosaic creation
+- [X] Test #calculate the brightness of each pixel in result.jpg
 - [X] Test closest_match
 - [ ] Show full image on hover
 - [ ] Match based off of color